bcgsc/pori_graphkb_python/docs/tutorial.md

 ## Categorizing Statements

-Something we often what to do is to know if a statement is therapeutic, or prognostic, etc. The naive approach is the base this on a list of known terms or a regex pattern.
+Something we often want to know is if a statement is therapeutic, or prognostic, etc. The naive approach is to base this on a list of known terms or a regex pattern.
 In GraphKB we can leverage the ontology structure instead.

 In this example we will look for all terms that would indicate a therapeutically relevent statement.